awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.KCLAdapter.Walkthrough.md

 ## Step 5: Clean Up<a name="Streams.KCLAdapter.Walkthrough.Step5"></a>

 The demo is complete, so the application deletes the source and destination tables\.
-See the following code snippet\.
+See the following code example\.
 Even after the tables are deleted, their streams remain available for up to 24 hours, after which they are automatically deleted\.

 ```
 dynamoDBClient.deleteTable(new DeleteTableRequest().withTableName(srcTable));